Undergraduate to Medical School Initiative

 Students must apply and be admitted to Texas Tech University and the Honors College as entering Freshmen, before the application process for UMSI is complete.

 - UMSI students are required to spend four years as an undergraduate at Texas Tech University and demonstrate significant evidence of health-related activities in a hospital or clinical setting before entering the School of Medicine.
 By waiving the MCAT requirement and guaranteeing medical school admission, UMSI gives students the opportunity to have a varied undergraduate education, which could include internships or study abroad.
-Early matriculation may be considered after students have completed at least three years of undergraduate study at Texas Tech University.
-These candidates must interview with select faculty from the School of Medicine.
-Applicants must demonstrate accelerated levels of appropriate medical readiness.

 - Students accepted into the UMSI program are required to complete the Honors College requirements as well.
 The completion of the required coursework, activities, and events in the Honors College are a condition of matriculation to TTUHSC School of Medicine.